Listen to Willow's new 'Transparent Soul' remix featuring Kid Cudi

 Willow is set to return to the UK next month for a one-off headline show at the Electric Ballroom in Camden, London.
 Tickets are now sold out.

-Next year, the Los Angeles artist will support Billie Eilish at a number of US shows on her ‘Happier Than Ever’ world tour.
+Next year, the Los Angeles artist will support Billie Eilish at select US shows on her ‘Happier Than Ever’ world tour.
 Both singers appeared at Las Vegas’ Life Is Beautiful festival in September.

 In a four-star review of ‘Lately I Feel Everything’, NME wrote: “With [this album], the child star-turned-music-innovator sends a fond farewell to adolescence.
 It was a risky move, switching from conscious R&B star to grungy punk beau, but Willow has knocked all doubts out of the park – again.”